 Buckingham Palace, the official Royal Residence of Her Majesty the Queen, is a must see during your time in London.
 The gorgeous stately home is an iconic London landmark and has been the Royal Residence of the British Monarch since 1837 when Queen Victoria came to the throne and moved here from Kensington Palace.
 There is a breadth of history that lies behind Buckingham Palace and today it’s used for several events, celebrations, official visits and parties.
 In the summer time, you can visit the State Rooms at Buckingham Palace, which is an incredible experience!
 When my mom and sisters visited a few years ago, we went inside Buckingham Palace and it was one of those ‘pinch me’ type of experiences.
 No photos are allowed inside, but it is breathtakingly beautiful inside.
 If only the walls could talk!
 I would recommend going early in the morning to avoid the queues and the crowds as it does get very busy inside.
 If you’re a real Anglophile, go for it.
 If not, I would still walk past Buckingham Palace and see it in all its splendour!

 Take a stroll around the gorgeous gardens of Hyde Park and Kensington Gardens and you will find yourself at Kensington Palace, home to the Duke and Duchess of Cambridge, Prince Harry and the soon-to-be princess, Meghan Markle.
+The Kensington area is generally just pretty fantastic overall, which is why so many businesses are always looking for kensington office space to rent.
 Queen Victoria, one of the longest reining monarchs, was born and raised at Kensington Palace until she moved to Buckingham Palace to carry out her duties as Queen.
 The majority of the palace is open to the public and they have a few exhibitions on each year.
 Right now, the Princes Diana “Her Fashion Story” exhibition is on, where you can see all of her beautiful gowns and outfits throughout the years, including the iconic Victor Edelstein ink blue velvet gown she wore to the White House.

 Tower of London